10 Sport: Basketball

 In 1992, Network 10 also used to air the National Basketball League (NBL) during the middle of the basketball boom in Australia from 1992 to 1997, but after delegating games to extremely late night time slots the network eventually ended its broadcasting.
 In March 2010 however, it was announced that Network 10 and digital channel One would show NBL games for the next 5 years.
 Starting with 2 games per week, and raising to 5 per week in the 2014/15 season.
 The network also screened Boomers and Opals games.
-On the 19 August 2021, The NBL and Channel 10 announced a broadcast deal that would involve 10 Peach showing two games every Sunday, Starting with the 2021/22 Season.
+On the 19 August 2021, The NBL and Channel 10 announced a broadcast deal that would involve showing two games every Sunday.
+One on the main channel (Network 10) and the other on the secondary channel (10 Bold), starting with the 2021/22 Season.

 Cricket

 In 2013, Ten paid $100 million for exclusive rights to broadcast the Big Bash League from 2013 to 2018, marking the channel's first foray in elite domestic cricket coverage.
 Ten previously held the broadcast rights to the Indian Premier League.